 |Disobeying a traffic signal or stop sign||4||See Violation Codes for a complete list

 |Failure to dim headlights||2|

-A new Nevada law prohibiting hand-held cellphone use and texting while driving is now in effect.
+Nevada law prohibits hand-held cellphone use and texting while driving.
 The fines are $50 for the first offense in seven years, $100 for the second and $250 for the third and subsequent offenses.
 Fines are subject to doubling if the offense occurs in a work zone.

 The first offense is not treated as a moving violation.
 Second and subsequent offenses carry 4 demerit points.
 See Traffic Laws for more.